littleosbook/aenix/doc/book/user_mode.md

       3   `0x18`   user code segment    `0x00000000 - 0xFFFFFFFF` RX     PL3
       4   `0x20`   user data segment    `0x00000000 - 0xFFFFFFFF` RW     PL3

-Table: Table 6-1: The segment descriptors needed for user mode.
+Table: The segment descriptors needed for user mode.

+The difference is the DPL, which now allows code to execute in PL3.
+It can still be used to address the entire address space, so just using these segments for user mode code will not protect the kernel.
+For that we need paging.

 ## Setting up for user mode

-TODO:

-- allocate two page frames, one for code, one for stack
-- copy code to code pf
-- set up a PDT with PT's. map in the code and stack
+There are a few things every user mode process needs:

+- Page frames for code, data and stack.
+For now we can just allocate one page frame for the stack, and enough page frames to fit the code and fixed-size data.

+- We need to copy the binary from the GRUB modules to the appropriate frames.

+- We need a page directory and page tables to map these page frames into memory.
+At least two page tables are needed, because the code and data should be mapped in at `0x00000000` and increasing, and the stack should start just below the kernel, at `0xBFFFFFFB`, growing to lower addresses.

+It might be convenient to store these in a struct of some kind, dynamically allocated with the kernel `malloc`.

 ## Entering user mode